 In mainland China, a public health emergency event (PHEE) of HFMD is defined as an outbreak involving10 or more cases in a unit such as a kindergarten and primary school or involving 5 or more cases in a village or a community during a seven-day window.
 In this study, we selected PHEE outbreaks using the ten-case threshold to reduce numeric noises.

-The initial growing phase (IGPs) refers to the period from the onset of the primary case to the date when the number of newly affected cases have peaked or plateaued before measures aimed at the ongoing outbreak were put in action.
-This study only includes outbreaks with visually identifiable IGPs.
+The initial growing phase (IGPs) refers to the period from the onset of the primary case to the date when the number of newly affected cases have peaked or plateaued or the date when public health measures were put in action, whichever occurred first.

 Surveillance Systems

 HFMD has been classified as a “notifiable infectious disease” in mainland China since 2008.
-There are currently two systems for HFMD surveillance: (1) the National Notifiable Infectious Diseases Surveillance System (NNDSS), a subsystem of the China Disease Prevention and Control Information System (CDPCIS); and (2) the National Public Health Emergency Event Surveillance System (PHEESS), another subsystem of CDPCIS.
-Data from both surveillance systems are used in this study.
+There are currently two systems for HFMD surveillance: (1) the National Notifiable Infectious Diseases Surveillance System (NNIDSS), a subsystem of the China Disease Prevention and Control Information System (CDPCIS), which keeps track of patient information (e.g., clinical categorisation); and (2) the National Public Health Emergency Event Surveillance System (PHEESS), another subsystem of CDPCIS, which focuses on outbreak investigation (e.g., subtype, number of total exposed individuals).
+We rely on outbreak-specific data from PHEESS in this study as it includes information on the underlying outbreak characteristics.
+This is consistent with XXXX and XXXX.

 Data collection

 A retrospective review was conducted on HFMD outbreaks reported to PHEESS from 2011/01/01 to 2018/12/31.
-Outbreaks reported by the local Centers for Disease Prevention and Control (CDCs) to the web-based PHEESS include information on the onset dates of the first and last cases, location, number of the exposed and infected, and the death toll.
-Additional information could be found in the unstructured narratives accompanying each PHEESS report, including the detailed epidemic curve, laboratory test results (EV-A71，CV-A16 and CV-A6), and control measures including but not limited to suspending classes and enhanced disinfection.
-The completeness, structure, and quality of these narratives vary by municipalities.
+Outbreaks reported by the local Centers for Disease Prevention and Control (CDCs) to the web-based PHEESS through a structured database that include items including but not limited to the timing of first and last cases, location, number of the exposed and infected, and the death toll.
+Additional information could be found in the unstructured narratives attached to the PHEESS reports, including the detailed epidemic curve (by symptoms onset), laboratory test results (i.e., EV-A71，CV-A16 and CV-A6), age (based on outbreak settings, e.g., first year kindergarteners are assumed to be three year olds), and control measures including but not limited to suspending classes and enhanced disinfection.
+The completeness and quality of these narratives may vary by municipalities.
+Note that PHEESS cannot capture asymptomatic indidividuals during outbreaks.

 For this analysis, both structured data and non-structured narratives of all HFMD outbreaks between 2011/01/01 and2018/12/31 were downloaded from PHEESS and analyzed.
 Note that surveillance lab did not start testing for CV-A6 nation-wide in China until 2017[3].
+Outbreaks need to meet the following four criteria to be included in calculating the corresponding R0: (1) there was a single index case (having multiple cases at the beginning of the time-series indicate the true primary case was never identified); (2) there was an identifiable IGP (e.g., reports of 1 case daily for a week was not included; (3) during the outbreak, there was no consecutive periods of longer than 10 days where no cases occur; and (4) all cases involved can be attributed to the same pathogen.

 Estimating the Basic Reproduction Number